guedou/TS-453Be/panq/README.md

   temperature                - retrieve the temperature
 ```

 ## Notes

 - the binary needs `libcap-ng` to be built.
 - to run `panq` as as regular user, use `make capability`
+- according to noise analysis from [techpowerup](https://www.techpowerup.com/review/qnap-ts453b/20.html), the fan will output 22 dBA at 10% speed, 34 dBA at 50% and 44 dBA at 100%

 # More Functionalities